-I have made an estimation based on a formula I found on the web to know how much water should we drink in a day , especially during summer time, in order to help our body functioning properly.
+An estimation based on a formula to know how much water should we drink in a day during summer time, in order to keep hydrated and help our body function properly.

 Water is beyond any doubt the most important resource we all need daily.
 As I could see in different wilderness survival shows on TV, the utmost priority of those who are brave and mad enough to participate in such tough challenges is to find a reliable source of water.
 They know that they could hang on without eating for days, but if they had no available water at their disposal their adventures would certainly end in no more than a couple of days.